 - Professional development is essential to maximize schedule implementation.

-- A schedule is a means to an end – to enhance the teaching/learning process.
+- Schedules are a means to an end – to enhance the teaching/learning process.

 - Training of teachers should focus on needs of early adolescent students and core elements of the middle school concept.